Generalized NS-algebras: Preliminaries

 for all $a, a'\in A$ and $m, m'\in M$.
 If $ A\oplus _HM:=(A\oplus M,*_H)\in\cC$, we say that $A\oplus _HM$ is an \emph{extension of~$A$ by $M$} and we call $H$ a \emph{2-cocycle (on $A$ with values in $M$)}.
 Even if we will not use this fact in this paper, let us mention that any linear combination of 2-cocycles is again a 2-cocycle.
 It is well-known that for $\cC$ being the category of associative algebras (respectively Lie algebras), $A\oplus_HM$ is an extension of $A$ by $M$ if and only if $H$ is a Hochschild 2-cocycle (respectively a 2-cocycle in the Chevalley-Eilenberg cohomology of Lie algebras).

 Clearly, an $A$-bimodule algebra $(M,\pr)$ for which $\pr$ is the trivial (zero) product is just an $A$-bimodule $M$.
 Also, if $M$ is an $A$-bimodule, then $A\oplus_0M$ is an extension of $A$ by $M$, with $H=0$, which explains the notation and terminology.
-Notice that taking $a=a'=0$ in \eqref{equ:bimodule_algebra}, one finds that $(M,\pr)\in \cC$, so that the semidirect sum defined above is defined for a pair of objects in $\cC$.
+Notice that taking $a=a'=0$ in \eqref{equ:bimodule_algebra}, one finds that $\pr$ satisfies all relations satisfied by $\aspr$, hence that $(M,\pr)\in \cC$.
+It follows that both terms of a semidirect sum $A\bowtie M$ are objects in~$\cC$.

-\begin{example} Every algebra $(A,\mu)\in\cC$ is an $A$-bimodule algebra in a natural way, namely by taking left and right multiplication in $A$ as left and right actions of $A$ on itself and $\bullet :=\mu $.
-We prove this by using a method and some notation which will be used several times in this paper.
-For $a\in A$, denote $\a0=(a,0)\in A\oplus A$ and $\ul a1=(0,a)\in A\oplus A$.
-According to \eqref{equ:bimodule_algebra}, the product of such elements is given by
+\begin{example} Every algebra $(A,\mu)\in\cC$ is an $A$-bimodule algebra in a natural way, namely by taking left and right multiplication in $A$ as left and right actions of $A$ on itself and taking $\bullet :=\mu $.
+We give two proofs of this fact.
+First, notice that for $a,a',m,m'\in A$, \eqref{equ:bimodule_algebra} can be written as